Xiddler/PORTABLE_ENV/dotfiles/cheat/.cheat/about.md

 # Virtual Network Computing (VNC)
 a useful way to connect to a remote desktop when you need a graphical user interface (GUI) to accomplish your task.

+# currying
+In functional languages, functions always take one argument and produce one output; to get more, you can chain multiple functions together, known as "currying".